 Beginning Summer C, 2018 MAC 1105 will require MyMathLab access.
 All Tests and Quizzes (both in-class and outside-of-class quizzes) will be taken using MyMathLab.
-It is the student's responsibility to have purchased access and entered the access code before the second week of classes.
-The 14-day grace period begins with the first login.
+It is the student's responsibility to have purchased access and entered the access code before the second week of classes (before the grace period is over.)
 There will be no extensions or excused absences for not acquiring access or for not remembering login credentials.
 Please reference the MyMathLab information provided in Canvas.